clux/kubecon2020/kubecon-talk.md

 ## INTRO
 Hey.
 I'm Eirik aka clux on github and am one of the main maintainers on kube-rs.

-Today, talking about the kubernetes api, some of the generic assumptions and invariants that kubernetes wants to maintain, but for the lack of actual generics in the language, _the properties_ are generally enforced through consistency and manual code-generation steps.
+Today, talking about the kubernetes api, some of the generic assumptions and invariants that kubernetes wants to maintain, but for the lack of actual generics in the language, _these properties_ are generally enforced through consistency and code-generation steps.

-We'll talk a little bit about how rust, with its richer type system, gives us the same consistency for free, and lets us model the api easily.
+We'll talk about how to model the same api in rust using generics, and see that it gives us the same consistency for free.
 Still, it's not a magic bullet.
-Any broken invariants on the Go side would still need to be respected in rust land.
+Kubernetes is written in Go; Any broken invariants on the Go side would still need to be respected in rust land.

-But in the mean time; this is still going to be a very positive talk.
-Yes, there are some broken invariants, but regardless, kubernetes is remarkably consistent in its api despite shortcomings of the language.
-And we'll show some examples of this from source.
+But this is going to be a very positive talk.
+Yes, there are some broken invariants, but kubernetes is still remarkably consistent in its api despite shortcomings of the language.
+And we'll show some good examples as we go along.

-We'll also touch on a bit of async api design in rust during the process of modelling the api with generics.
-Async rust was only properly released about a year ago, and the rust ecosystem has consequently seen enormous advances in this year.
+We'll also touch on async api design in rust during this modelling process.
+Async rust was only properly released about a year ago, and the rust ecosystem has consequently seen enormous advances in this year with it stable.
 So if you're not up to speed, you'll at least see some patterns in this talk.

 (NOTE: i'll try to use "WE" and "OUR" for the needs of kube-rs)